LucasCodeur/borntoberoot/VID/vdi.md

 - **VMs** are versatile and suited for broader computing needs, such as development, testing, or server hosting.
 - **VDI** is specialized for delivering and managing virtual desktops for end users, offering centralized management, scalability, and enhanced security.

----

-This Markdown format is clean and ready to be used in your documentation or notes.